AbbeyLashly/dclassifieds.laravel/readme.md

 ### Futures
 - Unlimited Levels of Categories
 - Unlimited Levels of Locations
-- 7 Types of categories (different field in ad publish and ad search)
+- 7 Types of categories (different fields in ad publish and ad search)
 - Lightning fast, several types of caching
 - Laravel based
 - Seo Ready